wuchangming/web-storage-cache/README_en.md

 </a>

 `WebStorageCache` extends HTML5 `localStorage` and `sessionStorage` with adding `time expires` and `object serialization`.It's easy to set timeout for the cache data and also can save a JSON Object directly.
-<b>optimize:</b> While access a time expires cache data, `WebStorageCache` will clear it immediately.On the other hand manually invoke `wsCache.deleteAllExpires();` can also delete all the time expires cache data.
+<b>optimize:</b> While access a time expires cache data, `WebStorageCache` will clean it immediately.On the other hand manually invoke `wsCache.deleteAllExpires();` can also delete all the time expires cache data.

 # Usage